mhavey/marklogic/uml2es/examples/hr/README.md

 - <http://com.marklogic.es.uml.hr/HR-0.0.1/Employee/memberOf> <http://marklogic.com/xmi2es/xes#relationship>  "association" from the extended ES model

 ### Run Cookie-Cutter to Create DHF Entities and Flows for HR Model
 Now we create our DHF entity plugins.
+We leverage's the toolkit's ability to cut/generate code.

+#### 1. Create DHF Entities
 First, ask the toolkit to create the basic plugins (without any flows).
 It will infer which classes in the model should be plugins.

 gradle -PenvironmentName=local -i umlCreateEntities -PmodelName=DHFEmployeeSample -PentitySelect=infer

+Confirm:
+TODO

+#### 2. The Excel stuff..
+TODO ...
+First, ask the toolkit to create the basic plugins (without any flows).
+It will infer which classes in the model should be plugins.

+gradle -PenvironmentName=local -i umlCreateEntities -PmodelName=DHFEmployeeSample -PentitySelect=infer

+Confirm:
+TODO

 Next, ask the toolkit to create harmonization flows that construct content using ES-style code.